inge4pres/stringr/README.md

 ## The Solution

-Better-CI uses **Zig** to compile your CI pipeline definitions into **debuggable, standalone executables**.
+Stringr uses **Zig** to compile your CI pipeline definitions into **debuggable, standalone executables**.
 Instead of YAML that runs in a black box, you get:

 - ✅ **Compiled executables** you can run locally
 - ✅ **Standard debugging** with gdb, lldb, or any debugger